 I received compensation in exchange for this post, but all opinions are completely my own.

-CoreLife Eatery has been a favorite fast casual Utah restaurant of mine and my husband’s since one first opened up close to us about a year and a half ago.
+CoreLife Eatery has been a favorite fast casual restaurant of ours.
 We absolutely love salads and meals with lots of veggies, so one day we tried it knowing nothing about it.
 We loved it so much that we went a few more times that week!

 There are a lot of CoreLife Eatery vegan options on their menu.
 I love when places have pre-made vegan meals on the menu and when you can build your own.
 CoreLife has both!